Student Survival Guide for the Natural History Course - Year One

 All the Natural Sciences examinations (quizzes, midterms, and finals) which I use to evaluate your understanding and progress in Natural Science will be drawn from the homework questions in the text and study questions in the worksheets.
 It is very important that you complete the homework problems, study questions, and any reports assigned to prepare for the exams for this course.

 There will be an online quiz for each unit, which will be posted at Moodle when we have finished discussing the material in the chapter.
 These quizzes include 10-15 multiple choice questions and are timed.
-You can take this quiz once only while it is open (during the week following our discussion); you can take it again during the grace period at the end of the semester.
+You can take this quiz only once while it is open (during the week following our discussion); if you miss a quiz, or want to review, you can take once during the grace period at the end of the semester.
+Quizzes are always closed book.

 Most of the questions on the Natural Sciences midterms and finals which I use to evaluate your understanding and progress in science and its history will be drawn from the online quizzes and homework.
 It is very important that you do the assigned reading and worksheet questions, and take the online quizzes to prepare for the exams for this course.